brianyingling/notes/udemy/aws-certified-solutions-architect-associate/04-high-availability-scalability-elb-asg.md

 ## Section 4 - High Availability and Scalability - ELB and ASG

 ## Scalability and High Availability
 * Scalability means that an application / system can handle greater loads by adapting.
 * 2 Kinds of scalability:
     * Vertical scalability
     * Horizontal scalability = elasticity
-* Scalability is linked but different to high availability
+* Scalability is linked to but different than high availability

 ## Vertical Scalability
 * def. - increases the size of the instance